--Elder Bicknell will unite with Elder Dexter in following up the interest in Brownfield awakened by the tent effort.

--P. F. Bicknell, E. C. Taylor, R. T. Hobbs, C. H. Harmon, Wm.
-R. McLaughlin, comprise the new conference committee,

--Sister M. E. Manson will engage in the canvassing work, and we hope that scores of others will join the band of workers for God in this line of activity.

--We hope the orders for "Christ's Object Lessons" will flow in freely, and that the blessings promised will be realized by every individual in the conference.

-\boldsymbol{v}

--Edith Bicknell has gone to South -Elder A. C. Neff was called to Lancaster to begin the fall term in the Academy.
-We think that Maine will be well represented the coming year in the school.

--We wonder how many will decide to the canvassing field.
-When thou hearest a voice behind thee saying, "This is the way, walk ye in it," do not hesitate to obey.

--Sister Cornelia Snow, from Blaine, was granted a missionary license to do Bible work.
+- -Elder Bicknell will unite with Elder Dexter in following up the interest in Brownfield awakened by the tent effort. - -P. F. Bicknell, E. C. Taylor, R. T. Hobbs, C. H. Harmon, Wm.
+R. McLaughlin, comprise the new conference committee, - -Sister M. E. Manson will engage in the canvassing work, and we hope that scores of others will join the band of workers for God in this line of activity. - -We hope the orders for "Christ's Object Lessons" will flow in freely, and that the blessings promised will be realized by every individual in the conference. - -Edith Bicknell has gone to South -Elder A. C. Neff was called to Lancaster to begin the fall term in the Academy.
+We think that Maine will be well represented the coming year in the school. - -We wonder how many will decide and I am sure we are at the right that God is calling them individually to the canvassing field.
+When thou hearest a voice behind thee saying, "This is the way, walk ye in it," do not hesitate to obey. - -Sister Cornelia Snow, from Blaine, was granted a missionary license to do Bible work.
 She will, however, engage in the canvassing work for a time.
 In company with Cassie Reed she will make Rumford Falls her field of labor for a few weeks